Graphical law beneath each written natural language

 We note, Bethe curve for four nearest neighbours, is falling on the Kachin language completely.

 \end{subsection}

-\begin{subsection}{Exact, Onsager Solution} In this subsection, we present the curves of the languages, fig.\ref{Figure5} which are almost tending to the exact solution of Ising model, in absence of magnetic field.
+\begin{subsection}{Exact, Onsager Solution} In this subsection, we present the curves of the languages in the fig.\ref{Figure8} which are almost tending to the exact solution of Ising model, in absence of magnetic field.

 We observe that Arabian comes closest to the Onsager solution. \end{subsection}

 \begin{subsection}{Spin glass} In this subsection, we collect the languages, the graphical behaviours of which come closer to the disordered Ising model in presence of magnetic field, rather than ordered Ising model in absence of magnetic field.